Georges Peignot: Auriol and other fonts (1902)

 In 1898, Georges Peignot created an Art Nouveau typeface for George Auriol (aka Georges Huyot), a gifted singer-poet-painter.
 A year later, Auriol proposed to use it for "la Française-légère".
-Georges Peignot accepted the order on October 11, 1899, and launched the punchcutting despite family's opposition.
+Georges Peignot accepted the order on 11 October 1899, and launched the punchcutting despite family's opposition.
 In 1902 the complete alphabet was available in five sizes.
-Success was around the corner again, but the career of the new typeface was not so productive as Grasset: Française-légère is a fantasy typeface, unlike Didot or Garamond devoted to serious works, and it's intended for short texts, advertising, subtitles, etc. Therefore, the use was not so frequent, nor the replacement of lead fonts: for a foundry, it was not a good deal.
+Success was around the corner again, but the career of the new typeface was not so productive as Grasset: Française-légère is a display typeface, unlike Didot or Garamond devoted to serious works, and it's intended for short texts, advertising, subtitles, etc. Therefore, the use was not so frequent, nor the replacement of lead fonts: for a foundry, it was not a good deal.

-During the following years the fantasy production was still privileged: Georges Peignot's foundry launched "l’Auriol Labeur " (Auriol book, 1904), "Française-allongée" (1905), "Auriol Champlevé" (1906), the series of eight "Robur" typefaces (black, pale, striped, clair-de-lune, etc., 1907).
+During the following years display-type production was still privileged: Georges Peignot's foundry launched "l’Auriol Labeur " (Auriol book, 1904), "Française-allongée" (1905), "Auriol Champlevé" (1906), the series of eight "Robur" typefaces (black, pale, striped, clair-de-lune, etc., 1907).
 Promoting these "fancy" characters, Georges Peignot played with the classic structure of the letter (unchanged since the fifteenth century), and ran the risk that its customers would sacrifice readability for the beauty of its characters, which were very "Art Nouveau".
 He advocated for a "Typography", which meant – for him – that a typeface comes with many sizes, italics, vignettes, and ornaments.
 Sort of typographic philosophy, now described as a family.

 In the continuity, the foundry launched a series of ornaments and vignettes for the Grasset typeface.
 The creations of George Auriol were also enshrined in two series of « creepers, flowers, flames » that Francis Thibaudeau laid out in two booklets (Vignettes Art Français et Ornements français, 31 pages to be published again in the Spécimen général few months after).
 G. Peignot et Fils also released a booklet entitled, Album d’application des nouvelles créations françaises (Catalog for applications of new French creations, 1901), a pamphlet written by Francis Thibaudeau in favor of Art Nouveau.